 Symptoms of Overdose

-On the other hand, the following symptoms usually shows a case of overdose.
-In fact, if you notice any of these while using Suboxone, stop taking the drug and seek emergency medical attention.
+On the other hand, the following symptoms usually indicate a case of overdose.
+In fact, if you notice any of these while using Suboxone, stop taking the drug and seek emergency medical attention immediately.

 - Blurred vision